Version: 2.1 | Last Updated: June 24, 2026

 Depending on your jurisdiction, you may have some or all of the following rights regarding your personal information: access a copy of your data; correct inaccurate or incomplete data; request deletion of your data (subject to legal retention requirements); restrict or object to certain processing; receive your data in a portable format; withdraw consent at any time for processing based on consent; request human review of decisions made solely by automated processing that affect you; and lodge a complaint with your local data protection authority (see Section 12 for contact details).

 To exercise your rights, contact us at support@blink.sv.
 We will respond within the timeframe required by applicable law.
 We may need to verify your identity before processing your request.
+Disputes that cannot be resolved through this process and that arise out of or relate to the handling of your personal data are subject to the dispute resolution provisions of the Terms and Conditions, including the arbitration and class action waiver provisions therein (subject to the consumer protection carve-outs described in those provisions).

 The Blink website and App may use cookies and similar technologies for essential functionality (session management, preferences, security) and analytics (understanding how the Services are used).
 We do not use cookies for third-party advertising.
 You can manage cookie preferences through your browser or device settings.